Port Capacity Enhancement Program

 Stage Two – Cost Benefit Analysis

-Port of Melbourne in collaboration with Deloitte will be hosting three focused online briefing sessions as follows:
+Port of Melbourne, in collaboration with Deloitte, hosted three focused online briefing sessions as follows:

 Engagement materials can be viewed by clicking the below: